divyajeettt/EBMS/README.md

 - Improvement of UI/UX of the website.
 - Addition of a dark mode.
 - Addition of graphs and charts to display trends along with tabular data.
+- Addition of storage of images for products and user profiles in the database.
+- An ML model may be used to generate the "Hot-Picks for You" category on a user's home page.